m4tthw-xu/TIW_AWS_Starter_Projects/AWS_DynamoDB/README.md

 # Your Task
 Write code under the _TODO_ sections of the **find_students.py** code to populate a DynamoDB table with the names, attempts, and scores of the students who HAVE completed the Bambu Online Quiz but HAVE NOT completed the Bambu In-Person quiz.

+Also complete one of the two bonus tasks (or do them both :))